Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/how-to/_fapi.md

 ### JWT-Secured Authorization Requests (JAR)

-With JAR enabled, when sending requests to the authorization endpoint, Kong provides request parameters in a JSON Web Token (JWT) instead of using a query string, which allows the request data to be signed with JSON Web Signature (JWS).
+With JAR enabled, when sending requests to the authorization endpoint, Kong provides request parameters in a JSON Web Token (JWT) instead of using a query string.
+This allows the request data to be signed with JSON Web Signature (JWS).

 For more information refer to the [Configuration reference](/hub/kong-inc/openid-connect/configuration/#config-require_signed_request_object)